-Hippocrates, the father of modern medicine, said, let food be your medicine and let medicine be your food.
+Hippocrates, the father of modern medicine, said, let food be your medicine and medicine be your food.
 Eating a healthy diet is an excellent way to lower insurance costs.
 No one can argue the importance of eating healthy.
-But did you know it is cheaper to eat healthily and not because of the many benefits that come with eating healthy?
+But did you know it is cheaper to eat healthily and not because of the many benefits of eating healthy?

 When you eat a well-balanced diet, your grocery bill will be less.
 You can also enjoy the numerous health, social, and financial benefits of eating healthily.
 So how does it work?
 Most people overdo the protein, fats, or carbohydrates while ignoring the other food groups.
-This is not only a mistake health-wise, but it also leads to a more costly grocery bill.
+Also, this is not only a health-wise mistake but also leads to a more costly grocery bill.
 By taking a balanced approach, you will find that you can combine the right foods to give you nutrients, keep you satisfied, and lower your grocery cost.

 A balanced meal will include protein, fat, and two carbohydrates.
 An example is baked chicken, navy beans, rice, and broccoli.
 While the meat, fruit, and vegetables are a little pricey, the beans and rice are dirt cheap.
 Many meals, when homecooked, come with potatoes, rice, beans, and pasta, all of which are cost-efficient and keep you full longer.

 Thus eating healthy saves your wallet, gives you a new hobby (cooking and shopping better), and reduces your BMI.
 Like exercise, eating healthy leads to a healthier lifestyle that causes you to spend your time more wisely on the things that matter the most.